OnePlus Nord's YouTube docuseries is really weird, but I can't stop watching it

-For instance, it created not one, but two Instagram accounts for it -- one perhaps prematurely for the name "Lite Z Thing," and one for what appears to be the official "Nord" codename.
+For instance, it created not one, but two Instagram accounts for it -- one perhaps prematurely for the name "Lite Z Thing," and one for what is the official name, "Nord."
 It's also releasing a four-part series on YouTube about the development of the phone.
 You can watch the first 10-minute episode below.

 There's nothing inherently wrong with wanting to promote your product, and OnePlus is no stranger to unorthodox tactics.
 When it first started out, the company had an invite-only system for customers to buy its phones, and set up pop-up stores in key markets.
 On a more distasteful note, OnePlus also launched, and then quickly ended, a campaign encouraging women to send photos of themselves for a free OnePlus One phone back in 2014.
 Not for nothing, but OnePlus didn't claw its way into the overcrowded phone industry, where Apple and Samsung rule all, by moseying about with ho-hum ad campaigns.